-The history, the culture and the seafaring traditions of the ancient villages of the Riviera di Ponente in Liguria
+The ancient villages of the Riviera di Ponente in Liguria

 The coast that stretches from Genoa to the border with France is called Riviera Ponente.
 It is a beautiful coastline where mountainous landscapes meet the Ligurian sea offering breathtaking views in many points, and where fine sandy and pebble beaches follow each other.
 Also, several medieval villages are scattered around and nestled in the green, which still preserve their old fashion charms.
 Let's visit some of them located in the stretch between the villages of Celle Ligure and Noli.

 Celle Ligure (pic n°1): the name of the village refers to its past of fishermen and sailors.
 In fact, the "cellae" were huts where boats, nets and tools were stored.
 Today, the village is divided into the eastern, more modern side called "Piani", and the western side formed by the old fishing village, where a lovely promenade links the two souls of "Celle".

 In the eastern side, there is Chiesa di Nostra Signora della Consolazione, which was built in 1468 by the Augustinians, although the current façade was built in 1725.
 The first documents that mention Celle Ligure date back to 1014 and show that it was possession of Hugh of Clavesanas.
 In the past, there used to be two castles to protect Celle from the attacks of the Saracens, one on the hill and the other one at the sea, but no trace remains of them.

 Albissola (pic n°2) extends west of Sansobbia river.
 It has a nice, long, sandy coastline divided into two parts by St. Anthony's Pier.
 Nearly opposite the port, there is a rock with a small statue of the Virgin Mary, and that is why the rock is called "Scoglio della Madonnetta" (Madonnetta rock).